 It has already been explained that the Grenada CIP provides fast, affordable and simple citizenship and a Grenada passport.
 But why else should you forget about U.S. citizenship and invest in Grenada’s passport?
 What makes Grenada’s passport objectively better than U.S. citizenship?

 Grenada’s passport entitles its owner to visa-free travel to many countries like Schengen and the UK.
 These are all standard options for U.S. citizenship.
 But at the same time, Grenada’s passport also gives a unique bonus in the form of visa-free China, which does not exist and will not be in the foreseeable future with the American document.

-NDFL in Grenada with resident individuals and non-residents is calculated only with income from sources in this country.
-At the same time there is no capital gains tax, inherited property and donation.
-A real estate tax is calculated at a rate of 0% to 0.5% depending on the target use of the asset.
+Income tax in Grenada for resident individuals and non-residents is calculated only from income generated in this country.
+At the same time, there are no taxes on capital gains, inherited property and donation.
+The real estate tax is calculated at a rate of 0% to 0.5% depending on the intended use of the asset.

 Living in a country without an army

 Grenada is not an aggressor or an enemy around the world.
 In fact, there is no army, which makes it impractical to collect taxes on the maintenance of a huge military machine – another argument in favor of getting a Grenada passport.